advocations/skype/Skype/AppSDK/PlatformConsiderations.md

 The Public Preview App SDK supports armeabi-v7a processors only.
 You cannot use the SDK on devices with an x86 CPU architecture.
 You should run any apps in development on a physical Android device.
 For the Public Preview, emulators are not supported.

+ ### Concurrency

+All of the SDK’s interfaces must be used only from the application main thread (main run loop).
+Notifications are delivered in the same thread as well.
+As a result, no synchronization around the SDK’s interfaces is required.
+The SDK, however, may create threads for internal purposes.

 ### API patterns

 #### Error handling